Rush, Recruitment and Intake

 Interfraternity Council (IFC) Recruitment Process (Fraternities)

-Fall recruitment registration is now closed.
 Please review the links below for more information:

 Panhellenic Association Recruitment Process (Sororities)

 The Fall Recruitment process for Panhellenic sororities is formal and structured.
-Registration is required, prior to the beginning of Formal Recruitment.
-To avoid conflicts with classes, Recruitment events are held in the evenings and on weekend days.
+Registration is required, prior to the beginning of Primary Recruitment.
+To avoid conflicts with classes, recruitment events are held in the evenings and on weekend days.
 Participants will virtually meet each chapter on the first day of recruitment, known as Get Involved!
 Recruitment is a mutual selection process, so invitations for subsequent rounds are based on chapter invitations matched with potential new member preferences.
 Round two, Make a Difference, highlights the many ways sorority women volunteer, donate to philanthropic causes, and engage in civic duty.
 The third round of recruitment, Live N’ Learn, affords you the opportunity to tour the homes, discuss academic excellence, talk about financial responsibility, and share about sisterhood.
 During the final invitational event, Preference round, you may attend up to two chapters’ events that are more formal in nature.
-It is strongly recommended that you attend every event during the Formal Recruitment process.
+It is strongly recommended that you attend every event during the Primary Recruitment process.

 After the Preference parties, potential new members rank their choices and the sororities submit a preference list.
 To promote equity in the recruitment process, each sorority is permitted to pledge a maximum number of women, so a “bid matching” process determines which sorority each participant will join.